NeoSOFT-Technologies/rest-dot-net-core/wiki/docs/module/multi-tenant-case-study.md

 ## Context and Problem Statement

-[Describe the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in form of a question.]

-[Multi tenant architecture is an ecosystem or model, in which a single environment can serve multiple tenants utilizing a scalable, available, and resilient architecture.
+Multi tenant architecture is an ecosystem or model, in which a single environment can serve multiple tenants utilizing a scalable, available, and resilient architecture.
 The underlying infrastructure is completely shared, logically isolated, and with fully centralized services.
-The multi tenant architecture evolves according to the organization or subdomain (organization.saas.com) that is logged into the SaaS application; and is totally transparent to the end-user.]
+The multi tenant architecture evolves according to the organization or subdomain (organization.saas.com) that is logged into the SaaS application; and is totally transparent to the end-user.

 ![image](https://user-images.githubusercontent.com/10514279/136888798-5b46c4df-aa35-4e55-9e44-b51dba17fad9.png)